Durham family accept state funeral offer for ‘true icon of Australian music’

 Durham made her first recording at 19, and achieved worldwide fame after joining The Seekers in 1963.

-The group of four became the first Australian band to achieve major chart and sales success in the United Kingdom and United States, eventually selling 50 million records.
+The group of four became the first Australian band to achieve major chart and sales success in Britain and the US, eventually selling 50 million records.

 Durham embarked on a solo career in 1968, recording with The Seekers again in the 1990s.